Skip to main content

 Carrollton, Illinois · FDIC Cert #12383

-Carrollton Bank is an FDIC-insured bank (Certificate #12383) with $3.4B in total assets and $3.1B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Carrollton Bank, an FDIC-insured bank (Certificate #12383) with $3.4B in total assets and $3.1B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Carrollton, Illinois, the bank maintains a Tier 1 capital ratio of 9.39% (Well-Capitalized) and a nonperforming loan ratio of 0.08%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Carrollton Bank (FDIC cert 12383) is a mid-sized bank with $3.4B in total assets and $3.1B in deposits, based in Carrollton, Illinois.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.